miwi-fbsd/saltychat-faq/README.md

 ## FiveM: I don't hear people ingame

-Check if OneSync is enabled on your server.
+Check if OneSync is enabled on your server and your artifacts are up-to-date.
 If this does not help, follow the steps in chapter [How to enable extensive debug?](#how-to-enable-extensive-debug) and send us the newest log (you can find it under `%appdata%\TS3Client\logs`) in Salty Chat Discord.